 R657-9-34.
 Waterfowl Blinds on Waterfowl Management Areas

-(1) Waterfowl blinds on division waterfowl management areas may be constructed or used as provided in Subsection (a) through Subsection (e).
+(1) Waterfowl blinds on division waterfowl management areas may be constructed or used as follows:

-(d) Rock and soil material may not be transported to waterfowl management areas for purposes of constructing a blind.
+(d) rock and soil material may not be transported to waterfowl management areas for purposes of constructing a blind; and

 (2) The restrictions set forth in Subsection (1)(a) through Subsection (1)(c) do not apply to the following waterfowl management areas:

-(c) Ogden Bay Waterfowl Management Area - West of Unit 1, Unit 2, and Unit 3.
+(c) Ogden Bay Waterfowl Management Area - West of Unit 1, Unit 2, and Unit 3; and